ihh/quaff/README.md

   binomial distribution), and also uses k-mer context for modeling substitution and/or gap-opening probabilities

-- it's highly parallel: it's multithreaded, can run remote servers, and can even spin up its own temporary Amazon EC2 cluster
+- it's highly parallel: multithreaded, can run remote servers, or launch its own temporary Amazon EC2 cluster

 <pre><code>
 Usage: quaff {help,train,align,overlap} [options]